Pikku-a/Pikku-a.github.io/README.md

 - Make it more organized
 - Online notebook synchronization
 - More optimization
-- Rename image folder to media
+- Rename image folder to media?
 - Start using avif format for comics and maybe for some other stuff (but not games and other commercial stuff)